ferronn-dev/rustycasc/README.md

 ```

 Writes .zip files containing the current FrameXML client files for each WoW
 version into a `zips` subdirectory.
-Also writes intermediate state from the WoW
-CDN in the `cache` directory.